Cloud Cost Optimization and Management: Trends, Analysis and Strategy!

 While cloud services are known for their wide range of offerings, they are often spoken about when it comes to maintenance and other forms of expenditure.

 2019 State of the Cloud Report on ‘Cloud Spending’

-The 2019 State of the Cloud report confirms this fact in saying, “as cloud use grows, organizations focus on cloud costs and governance.”
+The 2019 State of the Cloud report confirms this fact by saying, “as cloud use grows, organizations focus on cloud costs and governance.”

 Citing its survey of 786 technical professionals, the report concluded: